Georgia Foreclosure: Non-Judicial State Explained

 Key Takeaways

-- Power of sale clauses in mortgage agreements enable lenders to sell properties without court approval
+- Power of Sale Clauses: These clauses enable lenders to sell properties without court approval.

-- Homeowners in Georgia have limited redemption rights but can reinstate loans or negotiate modifications before the foreclosure sale
+- Limited Redemption Rights: Homeowners can reinstate loans or negotiate modifications before the foreclosure sale.

-- Despite the rapid process, Georgia homeowners still have rights and options to potentially avoid or delay foreclosure
+- Homeowner Protections: Georgia homeowners have options to avoid or delay foreclosure.

 Understanding Foreclosure in Georgia